 I had never really cooked with ground turkey before (okay, maybe once and it wasn’t good) but I think I discovered the key.
-You gotta season it up really really good.
-I added so many goodies to these turkey burgers that they’re almost half way between a veggie burger and turkey burger.
+You have to season it up really really good.
+I added so many goodies to these Greek turkey burgers that they’re almost half way between a veggie burger and turkey burger.
 Tons of flavor, tons of color, tons of goodness.

 I also made a really quick garlic & dill yogurt sauce to go along with the burgers.
 The sauce was so good that I kept eating it straight with a spoon… I might be making this sauce more often!
 I’m sure it’s delish on all sorts of stuff.
 Plus, it’s super quick and easy.
 You definitely want to use greek yogurt so that the sauce stays nice and thick.
 If you have regular yogurt, you can strain it over a coffee filter in the refrigerator for a day to remove some of the liquid leaving you with a nice, thick, greek yogurt substitute.